enriquedevs/DE-101-Practices/Practices/session_8_Spark/README.md

 + **Master**: The master node is responsible for managing the allocation of resources to the workers.
 It communicates with the workers to allocate resources and monitor their performance.
 + **Worker**: The worker node runs the tasks assigned by the driver program.
 It communicates with the master to receive tasks and allocate resources.

+### Spark Job Execution

+When a Spark job is submitted, the **driver** program breaks the job into smaller tasks and sends them to the **executors**.
+Each executor runs tasks in parallel, and once a task is completed, the result is sent back to the driver program.
+The driver program collects the results from all the tasks and combines them to produce the final output.

+Spark is designed to handle large amounts of data, and it does so by dividing data into partitions.
+Each partition is processed by a single executor in parallel.
+Spark provides a default partitioning strategy, but it also allows you to customize the partitioning strategy for better performance.

 ![Docker-Python](documentation_images/spark-7.png)

 ### Spark Run Modes